 The 'Disciplinary Conference' is the premier conference dedicated to professionals working in the sphere of professional regulation.

-The conference will be on Friday February 8th, 2019 at the Sheraton Grand Hotel on Piccadilly.
+The conference was held on Friday February 8th, 2019 at the Sheraton Grand Hotel on Piccadilly.

 As well as the usual mix of regulatory updates and industry news the conference offers a unique opportunity to meet and trade experiences with fellow professionals.